Working in Art — Aboriginal Art Chemistry Researcher

-The Working In… series compiles a selection of fascinating STEM jobs in a multitude of fields.
-They are designed to highlight the variety of STEM careers available to students that they may not have considered, or been aware of before now.
-Find out where your future career may lie here.
+The Working In… series compiles resources highlighting fascinating STEM jobs across a multitude of fields.
+Exploring the variety of STEM occupations available to students, episodes are designed to showcase STEM occupations they may not have considered, or been aware of.
+Help them to discover where their future STEM career may lie.

 Rachel works as an Aboriginal Art Chemistry Researcher, analysing the chemistry of Aboriginal art pigments to understand Aboriginal technology and migration

-In this film, she talks about why he does this, and her early inspiration in high school to show us that there are careers that combine both art and STEM.
+In this film, Rachel talks about why she does this, and her early inspiration in high school, showing us there are careers that combine both art and STEM.

 Video Length: 5:34 mins